Billy Zane: Personal life

 Zane was married to actress Lisa Collins from 1989 to 1995.
 He was also engaged for a time to Chilean actress Leonor Varela who was his co-star in the miniseries Cleopatra (1999).

 Later Zane was engaged to British model-turned-actress Kelly Brook; he met her when they co-starred in the movie Survival Island (2005), also known as Three.
 They split in April 2008, got back together again shortly after that, and ended the relationship in August 2008.
 Zane dated Croatian model Jasmina Hdagha in 2010; they broke up later that year.

-Through a friend, he met American model Candice Neil with whom he has two daughters; they became engaged.
+Through a friend, he met American model Candice Neill with whom he has two daughters; they became engaged.
 Their first daughter, Ava Catherine, was born in 2011, and their second daughter, Gia, was born in 2014.
+Zane revealed in 2022 that he had broken up with Neill some time prior, saying he has been "single for a while."

 In 1999, Zane participated in the first Gumball 3000 rally, driving a 1964 Aston Martin DB5.
 He is an abstract expressionist painter and he has had many solo and group exhibitions.